josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪞_there_is_no_correct_way_to_be_a_queen.md

 ---

-## 🪞 III.
-There Is No Stable Performance
+## 🪞 There Is No Stable Performance

 Female sovereigns may be criticised regardless of which symbolic role they emphasise.